LouiValley/LouiValley.github.io/index.md

 * It is collaborative work with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html).

 Spet.
 2022 - May.
-2023 Sparse-Sparse Matrix Multiplication Accelerator
+2023 **Sparse-Sparse Matrix Multiplication Accelerator**

 * This study proposes a Disperse-Merge Product (DMP) SpMSpM dataflow and a DMP-based SpMSpM accelerator (DMSA) architecture.
 The DMP divides the workload into balanced flows, generates partial matrices based on these flows, and merges the partial results in a parallel and pipelined manner.

 * Deployed on the Xilinx Zynq-UltraScale ZCU106, it achieves a speedup of 4.8X compared to the latest SpMSpM accelerators with similar resources on the same FPGA platform.

 * Results are published on ASP-DAC'23, IEEE ICCE'23.
+We are also considering extending this work to further IEEE Trans journals!

 May.
-2023 - Present Graph Neural Network Accelerator
+2023 - Present **Graph Neural Network Accelerator**

-* I am doing a high-performance GNN accelerator now.
+* I am doing a high-performance GNN accelerator now. **It is an exciting research.**

 ## Algorithm [Sub-skill]